 Using server-side global transaction identifier

-feature is supported.
-Use of the server feature lifts all of the
+transaction identifier feature is supported.
+Use of the server feature lifts

 Whether to use the client-side emulation or the server built-in functionality is a question not directly related to the plugin, thus it is not discussed in depth.
 There are no plans to remove the client-side emulation and you can continue to use it, if the server-side solution is no option.
 This may be the case in heterogenous environments with old MySQL server or, if any of the server-side solution limitations is not acceptable.

 From an applications perspective there is hardly a difference in using one or the other approach.
 The following properties differ.

 Client-side emulation, as shown in the manual, is using an easy to compare sequence number for global transactions.
 Multi-master is not handled to keep the manual examples easy.

 Server-side built-in feature is using a combination of a server identifier and a sequence number as a global transaction identifier.
 Comparison cannot use numeric algebra.
 Instead a SQL function must be used.
 Please, see the MySQL Reference Manual for details.